BRP Logo

 The BRP logo was conceived as part of the division’s rebranding and transformation into a separate company.
 It comprises a black circle with a gear segment inside and a white brand name.

-The abbreviation BRP is derived from Bombardier Recreational Products and refers to products for entertainment and sports recreation: all-terrain vehicles, snowmobiles, snowboards, boats, etc. Bombardier is the surname of the company’s founder, Joseph-Armand Bombardier.
+The abbreviation BRP stands for Bombardier Recreational Products and refers to products for entertainment and sports recreation, such as all-terrain vehicles, snowmobiles, snowboards, boats, etc. Bombardier is the surname of the company’s founder, Joseph-Armand Bombardier.
 He was a Canadian inventor who created the snowmobile.
 The Bombardier Family still owns 35% of the Recreational Products business.

 The circular shape is a symbol of a wheel.
-Many snowmobiles and all-terrain vehicles move with the help of tracks, inside which the driving wheels are located.
-Large, massive tires are a central element of the design for ATVs.
+Many snowmobiles and all-terrain vehicles use tracks, in which the driving wheels are located.
+Large, massive tires are a central element of ATV design.
 Thus, the logo’s shape directly points to the main parts of the transportation.
 The emblem’s circle also resembles a disk that decorates and strengthens the wheels.

 The internal gear detail within the symbol resembles: